Merkel, Hollande urge Tsipras to complete current bailout

 The leaders of the euro zone's two biggest economies have insisted, however, that Tsipras and his novice, left-wing government elected in January must first conclude negotiations and come to terms with EU creditors and the IMF.
 In late February, they gave it four more months to meet conditions for release of a final payment under an official bailout package.

-"We are closer to a deal," the Greek official said but added that differences remained on changes to labor, pension and value-added tax laws as well as on the fiscal surplus.
+"We are closer to a deal," the Greek official said but added that differences remained on changes to labour, pension and value-added tax laws as well as on the fiscal surplus.

 He also appeared to renew complaints that the IMF was especially hard to please.
 He said: "There is still a snag with the insistence the IMF must agree in order to conclude a deal."